haroldgil/SyS-tools/README.md

 # Syndromic Surveillance Tools: R Library
-A library of R packages and code to support the data visualization aspect of syndromic surveillance.
+A collection of R packages and code to support the data visualization aspect of syndromic surveillance.